 Recent monthly reports from the minister to the Board of Trustees can be found here.

-Emily Melcher is an ordained Unitarian Universalist minister and a singer and songwriter.
+Our minister, The Reverend Emily Melcher, serves our congregation half time, appearing in our pulpit twice a month.
+Emily is an ordained Unitarian Universalist minister and a singer and songwriter.
 She was born and raised in Redlands, CA, where she participated in a youth circus, choirs, and musical theater.

 She was a high school exchange student in Sweden and went on to earn both the B.A. and M.A. degrees in Scandinavian Languages and Literature.
 Emily married her long-time Swedish friend and sweetheart, Anders Hornblad, in Sweden in 1985.